 To study chemistry at these extreme conditions I use a variety equipment, including the piston-cylinder press, multi-anvil press and laser-heated diamond anvil cell.
 Typically, sample sizes become smaller as sample pressures become higher; to the point where the region of interest in a diamond anvil cell experiment may be <20 microns in diameter – Thinner than a human hair!

-Starting in July 2021, I will begin a position on the faculty of the Department of Earth Sciences at the University of Toronto.
+In July 2021, I began a position on the faculty of the Department of Earth Sciences at the University of Toronto.
 If you are interested in graduate studies or undergraduate research opportunities as part of my group, please contact me.
 Information on anticipated opportunities can be found here.

 You can find more information about some of my research interests using the links below: